 You can see my Behind the Scene footage here.

-Suitable from 6 months old +
+The Tzatziki is suitable from 6 months old +

 To quote the Takis, the Greek chef who taught me this recipe: “if you add salt, it will never stop removing moisture - it just keeps going and going”.
 So my answer would be no. He said this method is the traditional way - the way his Γιαγιά made it - so that’s what we’re going to do.